-If you’re on a post-summer health kick, it might be worth considering banning diets for good and instead sticking to a healthy schedule all year.
+If you’re on a pre Christmas health kick, it might be worth considering banning diets for good and instead sticking to a healthy schedule all year.
 We asked an expert how to do this and find out why it’s not all or nothing when it comes to what you eat.

 You know when you put your mind to it you are a dieting superstar and can shape up with lots of focus and perseverance.
 But somehow it creeps back on when your attention is on other things or you feel satisfied you have got your goal.
 And then you start all over again.
 Sound familiar?
 So many of us get stuck yo-yo or ‘weight-cycling’ dieting but this habit of gaining and dropping weight can be bad news for our health.
 This style of dieting can lead to long-term higher body fat percentage, lower muscle mass, a fatty liver (which can lead to liver disease), and an increased likelihood of developing diabetes and heart disease.

 There is a way of stepping off the weight loss/gain rollercoaster though.
 “Most people who are trying to lose weight will go through spurts,” confirms nutritionist Emma Brown.
 “I hear this all the time because throughout the year there are many occasions – think birthdays, Christmas, holidays – that may cause blips and set you back temporarily.
 Reaching your goal weight can be equated to the ‘pause’ in the middle of a rollercoaster.”
 But there are ways to step off the rollercoaster forever.